Jorge Martínez de Hoyos

 Jorge Martínez de Hoyos (September 25, 1920 – May 6, 1997) was a Mexican actor whose career spanned five decades from the 1940s till his death.
 He appeared in both American and Mexican films and television, with prominent roles in The Magnificent Seven and Viento negro (Black Wind).

-He died from lung cancer on May 6, 1997.
+He married actress Alicia Caro after the pair met on the set of the 1965 film Cien gritos de terror.
+They remained married for 32 years until he died from lung cancer on May 6, 1997.